nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/data-lists-and-directories/how-to-add-a-new-vocabulary.md

     {{/callout}}
 5. Click on the **Save** button.
     You can now use the vocabulary on [layouts]({{page page='layout-and-widget-how-to-index'}}) to populate drop-down lists.
-After you deploy your customization on your Nuxeo Platform, the vocabulary is [available in the Admin Center]({{page space='userdoc' page='managing-vocabularies'}}) so power users and administrators can easily add new entries to the vocabulary.
+After you deploy your customization on your Nuxeo Platform, the vocabulary is [available in the Administration Menu]({{page space='userdoc' page='administration'}}#vocabularies) so power users and administrators can easily add new entries to the vocabulary.

 * * *